Get E-Book

 }

-}The temp file is created in the same directory as the target so the later rename() can replace the target atomically.
+The temporary file is created in the same directory as the target because the later rename() needs to replace the target inside that directory.
 If the write fails, the original file remains untouched.
-If the write succeeds, POSIX readers see either the old content or the new content, never a half-written replacement.
-The file sync() makes the new file contents durable before the rename.
-The parent directory sync() then makes the name change durable after the rename on platforms that support opening and syncing directories.
-Without that directory sync, the replacement can become atomically visible before it is crash-durable.
+If the write succeeds, POSIX readers see the old file or the new file.
+They do not see a half-written replacement.

-Figure 4.4 — A durable replacement writes the new bytes to a temporary file in the target directory, flushes that file, renames it into place, and then flushes the directory entry.
+Figure 4.4 - A durable replacement writes new bytes to a temporary file in the target directory, flushes that file, renames it into place, and then flushes the directory entry.

 writeFileSync